tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_dependencies.md

 ## RubyGems

 Make sure you have RubyGems.
-This should be installed by default.
+This should be installed by default on Mac.

 Open Terminal and type `which gem`.
 You should get a response indicating the location of Rubygems, such as `/Users/MacBookPro/.rvm/rubies/ruby-2.2.1/bin/gem`.